 As part of our relationship with the Diocese, we funded and helped deliver a Clergy Conference in 2015, which helped to develop church networks and communication and provided valuable teaching opportunities.

-The UK CRESS team play a valuable role in the conferences it organises and funds, sharing skills and knowledge, although it has to be said, probably gain far more in return.
+The UK CRESS team play a valuable role in the conferences it organises and funds, sharing skills and knowledge, although it has to be said, probably gaining far more in return.
 These important events play a major role in the relationship between the people of both countries and are invaluable to the work that we do.
-In 2016 we are planning a Youth Conference.